lsl/oncebin/README.md

 - **Zero knowledge** — the server never sees plaintext content.
 Even if the database is compromised, the data is useless without the encryption key.
 - **Auto-expiry** — all secrets are deleted after 30 days.

+## How It Works

+1. You paste a secret and click "Create Secret Link"
+2. Your browser encrypts the content with a random AES-256-GCM key
+3. Only the encrypted blob is sent to the server — the key stays in the URL fragment (`#...`)
+4. The recipient clicks "Reveal Secret" which fetches and atomically burns the paste
+5. Their browser decrypts the content using the key from the URL fragment
+6. The paste is permanently destroyed on the server — subsequent attempts get a 410 Gone
+7. Your recent secrets are tracked in localStorage so you can see if they've been read or are still pending.

 ## Stack

 - [Cloudflare Workers](https://workers.cloudflare.com/) — serverless runtime